ozmos/100-days-of-code/r1-log.md

 ### R1D28

 I got a bit distracted today playing a new mobile game.
 I did manage to fix the toggle button and add 2 more sound banks.
 I also started styling the app.
 I think I'll need to use `CSS` files instead of inline code so i can target id's.

+### R1D29

+This morning read a bit about CSS modules.
+I decided to style my drum machine with plain css.
+I figure one new technology per app is enough.
+This evening started styling the app.
+I noticed that using plain css the styles are global so I'll need to be a bit careful with className delegation.